High school basketball: Sammy Davis goes off in La Crosse Aquinas win over PdC

 "She's a big piece of what we do defensively, and when she stays in the game, she can get in the flow offensively," Aquinas senior Macy Donarski said of Davis.
 "She's a really talented finisher."

-Davis made 14 of 23 shots and had four of her eight rebounds on the offensive end.
+Davis stayed out of foul trouble, made 14 of 23 shots and had four of her eight rebounds on the offensive end.
 She scored 20 points in the first half and gave the Blugolds their biggest lead of the game at 57-31 on a three-point play set up by a Donarski assist with 12 minutes, 44 seconds remaining.

 The 5-foot-10 forward entered the game with per-game averages of 12.5 points and 6.6 rebounds and was ready to go against the Blackhawks.
 Davis scored eight of the Blugolds' first 10 points and gave them a 23-4 advantage on a steal and layup with 9:07 on the clock.